victorliu-sq/dep_setup/README.md

 ## Vulkan

-Use Vulkan packages directly after `dep_paths.cmake`:
+Use Vulkan packages directly after the build support paths have been prepended:

 ```cmake
 find_package(Vulkan REQUIRED)
 find_package(VulkanMemoryAllocator REQUIRED)
 ```

-If the project uses Slang shader helpers:
+For projects that use Slang shader helpers, include:

 ```cmake
 include(CompileSlang)